Welcome to our website

 Please continue to remember the following in your prayers:

-For a continued drop in the rate of Covid infections and in the number of hospitalised victims.
+For the continuing process of opening up society once more and for a continued drop in the rate of Covid infections and in the number of hospitalised victims.

 For the continued rapid dissemination of the Vaccines for Covid 19 and for all working for this end.

-Those who have found themselves out of work, particularly those who have families or other dependents to support.
+Those who have found themselves out of work, particularly those who have families or other dependents.

 For peace to reign within our homes and amongst one another.